-Mr. HO was the Independent Non-Executive Director of three companies listed on the main board of the Stock Exchange, namely, Suncorp Technologies Limited from March 2008 to May 2012, CIAM Group Limited from September 2004 to July 2008 and The Sun's Group Limited (now known as Loudong General Nice Resources (China) Holdings Limited) from May 2007 to April 2008.
+Mr. HO was the Independent Non-Executive Director of three companies listed on the main board of the Stock Exchange, namely, Suncorp Technologies Limited from March 2008 to May 2012, CIAM Group Limited (now known as FDG Kinetic Limited) from September 2004 to July 2008 and The Sun's Group Limited (now known as Loudong General Nice Resources (China) Holdings Limited) from May 2007 to April 2008.